ckeditor/ckeditor5/docs/installation/integrations/angular.md

 ### Integrating a build from the online builder

-This guide assumes that you have created a zip archive with the editor built using the [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/).
+This guide assumes that you have created a zip archive with the editor built using the [CKEditor&nbsp;5 online builder](https://ckeditor.com/ckeditor-5/online-builder/).

 Unpack it into you application's main directory.
 The directory with the editor build cannot be placed inside the `src/` directory as Node will return an error.
 Because of that, we recommend placing the directory next to the `src/` and `node_modules/` folders: